 A hard credit check is carried out by a bank or provider when you submit an application.
 This is noted on your credit report to reflect that you have applied for credit.

 It's best to avoid applying for multiple cards at oncer, as too many marks on your credit report can mean that you are desperate for credit, which can imply that you are struggling financially.
 If you are not sure which card you will be approved for it is sensible to never apply for more than one at a time.

 What types of credit cards are there?

-There are lots of different types of credit cards to choose from in our credit card comparison table.
+There are lots of different types of cards to choose from in our comparison table.
 But which type is right for you?

 A 0% Purchase credit card is one that gives you an interest-free period for a set amount of time when you first take it out.
-That means you won’t be charged interest on your credit card spending for that period.
-The period can be from a month up to more than two years, depending on the provider and what credit card offers you can find.
+That means you won’t be charged interest on your spending for that period.
+The period can be from a month up to more than two years, depending on the provider and what offers you can find.

 Balance transfer credit cards

-A 0% balance transfer credit card lets you move your debt from an older credit card, or even several credit cards, to a new credit card.
-It’s a useful way to avoid paying interest on your debt.
-But you should be aware that some providers often charge a fee to transfer your balance, so finding the best credit card deals is vital.
+A 0% balance transfer credit card lets you move your debt from an older card, or even several cards, to a new one.
+It’s a useful way to avoid paying interest on your debt as the long interest free period offered on most balance transfers could save you plenty of money if you expect it will take you some time to repay the amount owing.
+But you should be aware that some providers often charge a fee to transfer your balance, so finding the best deals is vital.

-Some balance transfer credit cards offer both balance transfers and purchases.
+Some balance transfer cards offer both balance transfers and purchases.
 This can be helpful for tracking how much you owe, so you can make sure you repay it in time.
-Just remember that the best credit card for you will give you a long enough 0% period for both balance transfers and purchases.
+Just remember that the best credit card for you will give you a long enough interest free period for both balance transfers and purchases.